Learning the smoothness of noisy curves with application to online curve estimation: Proofs of Theorems and

 \section{Proofs of Theorems~\ref{thm:exponential-bound} and \ref{thm:local-poly}}

-The proofs of Theorems~\ref{thm:exponential-bound} and \ref{thm:local-poly} are based on the following lemmas for which the proofs are provided in the Supplementary Material.
+The proofs of Theorems~\ref{thm:exponential-bound} and \ref{thm:local-poly} are based on the following lemmas for which the proofs are provided in the Appendix \ref{sec:tech_lem}.
 For the first lemma we consider the matrix $A$ defined in~\eqref{eq:Anstar} with the bandwidth $\widehat h = M^{-1/(2\hST +1)}$.
 Let $\lambda$ be the smallest eigenvalue of this matrix.
 Let

 and let $\lambda_0$ denote its smallest eigenvalue.
 In the following, we assume that $K(\cdot)$ satisfies~\eqref{eq:bounded-kernel}.
 Then $\mathbf{A}$ is positive definite \citep[see][for details]{tsybakov2009} and thus $\lambda_0>0$.